ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 ## Objective

 By transferring your domain name, you will change your domain name registrar.
-You can transfer your domain name to OVH, and the process usually takes between 1 and 10 days.
+You can transfer your domain name to OVHcloud, and the process usually takes between 1 and 10 days.

-**Find out how to transfer a generic domain name to OVH.**
+**Find out how to transfer a generic domain name to OVHcloud.**

 ## Requirements